-For more details on Dineen Vineyards, check out my IG TV chat with Marissa Dineen (navigate to about 5:30 to skip the preliminaries…Marissa joins us around that time!).
+For more details on Dineen Vineyards, check out my IG TV chat with Marissa Dineen (navigate to about 5:30 to skip the preliminaries…Marissa joins us around that time!), and catch my full interview with her here.
 You can visit the Dineen Vineyards website for more information and to order wines.

 Check out this article for more Yakima Valley wine pairings, too.Print